Salable/node-sdk/docs/docs/subscriptions/add-seats.md

 # Add seats

 Adds seats to a Subscription.
 Initially, the seats will be unassigned.
-To assign granteeIds to the seats, use the [manage seats](./manage-seats.md) method.
+To assign grantees to the seats, use the [manage seats](./manage-seats.md) method.

 ## Code Sample